firstmoversadvantage/api.movingleads.com/sections/customer_accounts.md

 The XML for the new customer_account is returned on a successful request with the timestamps recorded and ids for the contact data associated.

-By default, a new customer_account is assumed to be visible to `Everyone`.
-You can also chose to make the customer_account only visible to the creator using `Owner` as the value for the `visible-to` tag.
-Or `NamedGroup` and pass in a `group-id` tag too.

 As always, the URL for the newly-created customer_account is passed back in the `Location` header.

 **Request:**